617147567/Channel-Estimation-Based-on-DNN/README.md

 # Channel-Estimation-Based-on-DNN
-The only authur is [Guanxiong Shen](https://github.com/617147567), Heriot-watt University
+The only author is [Guanxiong Shen](https://github.com/617147567), Heriot-watt University

 Student ID: H00236013